 Whatever socioeconomic disparities may exist between minority voters and white voters, those disparities do not affect the ability to participate in the political process.
-In most of the metrics cited by Plaintiffs, the metrics appear worse for the African American population as compared to the Hispanic population-let alone the white population.
-ECF 18-1 at 21.
+In most of the metrics cited by Plaintiffs, the metrics appear worse for the African American population as compared to the Hispanic population.
+ECF 6 at 21.
 However, voter registration rates among eligible African Americans is much higher than registration among eligible Hispanic voters.
 Ex.
-15. Likewise, registered African American voters turn out at the polls in much higher numbers than registered Hispanic voters.
-Id.
-Indeed, the registration rate and turnout rate among African Americans is little different than the rates among the white population in Texas.
-Id.
+15. Likewise, registered African